 Reece City is a tiny town located in the state of Alabama.
 With a population of 632 people and two constituent neighborhoods, Reece City is the 327th largest community in Alabama.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Reece City is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Reece City is a town of sales and office workers, transportation and shipping workers, and managers.
-There are especially a lot of people living in Reece City who work in office and administrative support (20.69%), sales jobs (15.52%), and management occupations (12.50%).
+Overall, Reece City is a town of sales and office workers, transportation and shipping workers, and service providers.
+There are especially a lot of people living in Reece City who work in office and administrative support (17.24%), sales jobs (16.48%), and management occupations (10.73%).

-Reece City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Reece City doesn't have a public transportation system that people use for their commute.

 The people who call Reece City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Reece City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Reece City include Irish, German, French , and Scottish.
+The greatest number of Reece City residents report their race to be White, followed by Asian.
+Important ancestries of people in Reece City include Irish, German, Scottish, and French .

 The most common language spoken in Reece City is English.
-Other important languages spoken here include Arabic and Chinese.
+Other important languages spoken here include Arabic and Spanish.